siusoon/VocableCode/README.md

 - An audio editing software (I use [Audicity](http://www.audacityteam.org/))
 - A code editor (I use atom)
 - [p5js](https://p5js.org/) and its related libaries
-- If the program runs on a local browser, it requires a [local server](https://github.com/processing/p5.js/wiki/Local-server).
-Or you may need a firefox browser to get things up and running.
+- A browser (Firefox/Chrome) on desktop

 # Background

-Informed by constrained writing and experimental writing of codeworks (Raley, 2002; Sondheim, 2001) as well as the publication of Anomalous Press issue 11 on ‘Queerness’ (2014) and Geoff Cox’s writing on 'Speaking Code' (2013), the artwork ‘Vocable code’ explores the notion of queerness through computational thinking, the reading, writing, speaking and thinking with code and language.
+Informed by constrained writing and experimental writing of codeworks (Raley, 2002; Sondheim, 2001) as well as the publication of Anomalous Press issue 11 on ‘Queerness’ (2014) and Geoff Cox’s writing on 'Speaking Code' (2013), the artwork ‘Vocable Code’ explores the notion of queerness through computational thinking, which is the reading, writing, speaking and thinking with code and language.
 It is a piece of visual-audio software or electronic literature or web art or a digital poetry that contains different voices and visual interpretation of queerness.

 References: